 In the next chapter, we will examine the response variable for our case study problem, which completes the initial data exploration.
 Then we will start to get some hands-on experience with machine learning models and learn how we can decide whether a model is useful or not.
+These skills will be important when we start building models using the case study data.